-The Tyre Mobility System will reliably seal punctures caused by the penetration of a foreign body of up to about 4 mm in diameter.

-It is not necessary to remove the foreign body from the tyre.
+The Anti-puncture kit (Tyre Mobility System) will reliably seal punctures caused by perforation or penetration by a foreign body of up to about 4 mm in diameter.
+Do not remove foreign objects, e.g. screws or nails, from the tyre.